-The Colchester borough covers an area of 347km2 (34,671 hectares) and is located in the north-east of Essex.
+The Colchester borough covers an area of approximately 125 square miles and is located in the north-east of Essex.
 It borders Suffolk (Babergh) to the north; Tendring District to the east; Braintree District to the West; Maldon District to the south-west.
 In the south-east of the borough is Mersea Island, sitting between the estuaries of the River Colne and River Blackwater; these in turn feed into the Thames Estuary.